raphamorim/rio/docs/docs.md

 The configuration should be the following paths otherwise Rio will use the default configuration.

-In macOS path is in "~/.rio/config.toml".
+In macOS and linux path is in "~/.config/rio/config.toml".

 Default configuration of config.toml: